 Make sure the award you choose to go for is recognised as credible within your industry.
 If its past winners include widely recognised brands, it’s worth going for.
 If not, you could be wasting time putting together a submission for an award that no one’s heard of.

 Your most recent achievement or innovation might not be the one that will get you the crown.
 Brainstorm all your achievements from the last year and pick the project that scores highly on both innovation and impact.
 It may not be the one that initially sprung to mind, but it’ll certainly be the one most likely to get you the win.

 Angle, innovation, impact.
 Angle, innovation, impact.
 Keep saying this in your head over and over when the time comes to write the entry to make sure you remember to cover them.

 Follow these tips and your submission will have a much better chance of making the shortlist and (hopefully) the podium.
 But it’s important that you plan your submission and allow yourself the time to get it right.
-If you’re struggling, let us know, and we can help write or review your submission and make sure you’re in with a strong chance.
+If you’re struggling, let us know.
+We can help write or review your submission and make sure you’re in with a strong chance.

 More from Gemma, and Stratton Craig …